tryton/trytond/doc/models.rst

               ], "Color")
   Truck ()

-The selection define a list of couple, the first member of each tuple will be the value to store in the database if selected.
-The second member is the string (or one of his translations) that the user will see .
+The selection is defined as list of tuples.
+The first member of each tuple will be the value to store in the database when the second value is selected through the user interface.
+The second member is the string (or one of it's translations) that will be displayed in the UI.

 By default the selection is sorted when presented to the user.
-In some case it could be useful to avoid this behaviour.
-In this case one can use the ``sort`` argument, like:
+In some cases it could be useful to avoid this behaviour.
+In such a case one can use the ``sort`` argument:

 .. highlight:: python